Skip to Content

 Count’s Splash Castle

-This attraction toddlers and preschoolers can do at Sesame Place is a multi level splash pad filled with interactive elements and plenty of opportunities to get soaked.
+This attraction toddlers and preschoolers can do at Sesame Place is a multi-level splash pad filled with interactive elements and plenty of opportunities to get soaked.
 Children under 5 years old must be accompanied by a supervising companion aged 14 years old or older.

 This is a ride the whole family can do together.
 Up to 6 people can ride in one raft.
 Throughout the ride there are ups and downs and it finishes by splashing into a big pool.
-Children under 36 inches tall must be accompanied by a supervising companion 14 years old or older and wear a life jacket.
+Children under 36 inches tall must be accompanied by a supervising companion and wear a life vest.
+Hand-held infants are not permitted.

-More things Toddlers and Preschoolers can do at Sesame Place
+More Things Toddlers and Preschoolers Can Do at Sesame Place

 Rides and shows are not the only things that Sesame Place has to offer toddlers and preschoolers.
 Here are a few more things to do during your visit.